 Dermatology Technician Training Programs and Requirements

-Training to become a dermatology technician is most commonly found in medical assisting programs.
-Community colleges and universities offer certificate and associate's degree programs in medical assisting accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
+Training to become a dermatology technician is most commonly pursued through a medical assisting program.
+Community colleges and universities offer accredited certificate and associate's degree programs in medical assisting.
 Most programs offer internships and hands-on lab work in addition to traditional coursework.
 Employers may accept comparable military medical training in lieu of formal college education.

 Medical Assistant Certificate

-An associate's degree program in medical assisting takes 18-24 months to complete.
-Most programs include externships in a clinical setting where students are trained in telephone techniques, preparing medical records, taking blood and administering injections.
+Most associate's degree programs in medical assisting include externships in a clinical setting where students are trained in telephone techniques, preparing medical records, taking blood and administering injections.
 Classroom instruction includes medical office procedures, computer applications, microbiology and hematology.